Art Projects

 On this occasion, The Fiddlers Bar benefitted from enhancing and beautifying their space and attracting new people who would never otherwise visit.
 Plus this was a chance for the artists to meet the locals and discuss their artwork.

 Every showcase an artist can get, regardless of where you get it, is a line on your art resume.
-Unless you get your art out there in front of the public in as many ways as you can, you'll never know who might see it, how much they'll like it when they do, who'll become your biggest fan, and what they might be able to do for you if they really like what they're looking at it.
+Unless you get your art out there in front of the public in as many ways as you can, you'll never know who might see it, how much they'll like it when they do, who'll become your biggest fan, and what they might be able to do for you if they really like what they're looking at.

 Brown Sugar solo exhibition: